rabbitmq/tls-gen/README.md

     # results will be under the ./result directory
     ls -lha ./result

+It possible to use [ECC][ecc-intro] for intermediate and leaf keys:

+    make PASSWORD=bunnies USE_ECC=true ECC_CURVE="prime256v1"
+    # results will be under the ./result directory
+    ls -lha ./result

+The list of available curves can be obtained with

+    openssl ecparam -list_curves

 ### Regeneration

 To generate a new set of keys and certificates, use

     make regen PASSWORD=bunnies

+The `regen` target accepts the same variables as `gen` (default target) above.

 ### Verification